HITLER IN WARSAW: 1939

 THE ASSASSINATION ATTEMPT

-Not long after the motorcade entered the Pilsudski square, the column took a course towards North to undertake a short ride across the city center of Warsaw, including ‘Rynek Starego Miasta’ (Old town marketplace), ‘Plac Zamkowy’ (Castle square), the President Palace.
+Not long after the motorcade entered the Pilsudski square, the column took a course North to undertake a short ride across the city center of Warsaw, including ‘Rynek Starego Miasta’ (Old town marketplace), ‘Plac Zamkowy’ (Castle square), the President Palace.
 In actual terms, Hitler’s cortege spined across the city center and left this bank of Vistula by the means of the same Poniatowskiego bridge, he had used a few hours before.
-Neither Erwin Rommel nor the adherers of the column, not Hitler had a glimpse of the military operation, had been aimed at physical termination the German leader.
-All the taken preparation were carried out the day before on October 4.
-Two mass charges, 250 kg of TNT each, were put within an anti-tank trench in the crossroad of Allee Jerozolimskie and Nowy Swiat on both sides of the conjunction.
-Despite the fact, that the charges were buried under a few meters of soil, the enormous power of the explosive (250 kg) factually left no chances to people in the motorcade, including Hitler himself.
+Neither Erwin Rommel nor the adherers of the column, not Hitler had a glimpse of the military operation, that had been aimed at the physical termination of the German leader.
+All the taken preparation was carried out the day before on October 4.
+Two mass charges, 250 kg of TNT each, were put within an anti-tank trench at the crossroad of Allee Jerozolimskie and Nowy Swiat on both sides of the conjunction.
+Despite the fact, that the charges were buried under a few meters of soil, the enormous power of the explosive (250 kg) factually left no chance to people in the motorcade, including Hitler himself.